College of Arts and Sciences

 Tuesday, 26 May 2026 - For the fifth year running, the Department of Earth Sciences and the Center for Earthquake Research and Information (CERI) welcomed University Middle School (UMS) students to campus for Earth Day.

-This year, the event included a special theme, "Earth Futures," supported through the Environmental Humanities Research Cluster at the University of Memphis.
-After arriving at Johnson Hall, the sixth-graders were divided into groups.
-Each group then took turns exploring 3D VR fault lines, excavating archaeological artifacts, creating seed bombs, identifying satellites and simulating earthquakes themselves, among other science-based projects.
+After arriving at Johnson Hall, the sixth-graders were divided into groups and issued mock passports for the day.
+The groups then took turns exploring 3D VR fault lines, excavating archaeological artifacts, creating seed bombs, identifying satellites and even simulating earthquakes themselves, among other science-based projects.

 UofM Student Pointing Next to UMS Student Wearing VR Headset

-Students also participated in an Earth Future Art-A-Thon, where they created artwork based on the future of the planet, followed by storytelling sessions with local artists sharing their own Earth-related works.
+Students also participated in an Earth Future Art-A-Thon, where they created artwork inspired by the future of the planet, followed by storytelling sessions with local artists who shared their own Earth-themed works for Earth Day.
 Throughout the day, the students' pieces were glued onto a custom-made globe, resulting in a unique art collaboration between UMS and UofM students that represents a meaningful blend of science, art and community voice.

 Unfinished Earth Day Globe